-Hickinbotham development at Port Noarlunga South
+Hickinbotham - Port Noarlunga South

 The development—which would’ve straddled both Port Noarlunga South and Seaford Meadows—is now solely contained within Port Noarlunga South.